fish-quant/fq-imjoy/docs/data.md

 ```

 The corresponding regular expression is `(?P<file_i dent>.*)__(?P<fov>.*)_(?P<channel>.*)\.(?P<img_ext>.*)$`.
 This might look confusing at the beginning.
 A good website to learn more about regular epxression, and importantly test them on strings is [https://regex101.com/](https://regex101.com/).

+__IMPORTANT__: if you have multiple images, e.g. different channels, of the same field of view, and you want to load them at the same
+time into the interfacem you **have** to guarantee that the **fov** and **file_ident** are identical for these images.
+If they are not,
+the images will not be matched, and the images will not show up.
+Construct your regular expression accordingly!

 ## Test data

 Already processed test data can be downloaded from [**Dropbox**](https://www.dropbox.com/sh/yr1s5olqwkvyx0i/AADH0QQtdNuWWq7z9wgQpLiOa?dl=0).
 With these data, you can verify if the different analysis steps are properly executed.